 Why shouldn’t you store hot food in the fridge?

 Storing hot food inside the fridge immediately raises the temperature inside the the fridge, and can potentially spoil other food stored inside.
 When stored hot, a food item takes longer to cool down in the fridge and thus raises chances of bacteria formation.
-The vapors from the food create condensation leading to the growth of mold and bacteria.
+The vapours from the food create condensation leading to the growth of mold and bacteria.
 It also causes the condenser of the fridge to work harder, thus putting more load on the machine.

 Unleash your inner geek with Croma Unboxed